FACTBOX-British PM Cameron's key battles in Brussels

 By Alastair Macdonald

-BRUSSELS Feb 18 Prime Minister David Cameron faces arguments on Thursday and Friday with his EU peers on the following outstanding issues in a draft reform package to help him campaign to keep Britain in the European Union:
+BRUSSELS Feb 19 Prime Minister David Cameron was arguing on Friday with his EU peers on the following outstanding issues in a draft reform package to help him campaign to keep Britain in the European Union:

 EURO ZONE